Style: Clarity and Concision

 Certain elements of style are governed by style guides.
 The citation style you use—whether APA, Chicago, or another—is detailed in a style guide that also comments on preferred language usage.
 NPS has its own style guide, which identifies institutional rules about spelling variations and punctuation.
 Additional style guidance can be found on the TPO’s webpage.

-Your discipline or department may also influence your style choices—style conventions in the sciences may be a bit different from those in business, for example.
+Your discipline or department may also influence your style choices: style conventions in the sciences may be a bit different from those in business, for example.
 However, there are often more similarities than differences in well-written papers from across academia: their style reflects a reader-centered approach and a commitment to clarity.

-Some of your assigned readings may be frustratingly unclear and difficult to read, and this might make you doubt the value of being clear and precise in academic communication.
+Some of your assigned readings may be frustratingly unclear and difficult to read, and this might make you doubt (or appreciate!) the value of being clear and precise in academic communication.
 Just remember that not every brilliant scholar is a great writer—but you have a chance to be both!

 Clarity and Concision Links